Javascript Madness Intro

 In most browsers, just disabling the browser default action on the mousedown event (see above for how to do this). seems to disable this.
 I'm pretty sure that in older versions of gecko it was necessary to disable the default action on the dragstart event, but this no longer seems necessary.

 There are also events fired in some browsers when text is selected with the mouse.
 These also may be undesirable if you are trying to have something else happen with mouse clicks.
-I've never had any luck disabling these, though I've heard that canceling the browser default on the selectstart event can help with this on some browsers.
+Disabling the default action on mousedown for the page body seems to solve this for most modern browsers, but this didn't always work on older browers.
+I've heard that canceling the browser default on the selectstart event helped with this on some browsers.